maddy-mad/TV_Logos/README.md

 TV Channels Logos in High Quality .png format (w376 x h288)

-DISCLAIMER - All logos are trademarks™ or registered® trademarks of their respective holders.
+DISCLAIMER - All logos are Trademarks™ or Registered® Trademarks of their respective holders.